 Most Seviallanos only leave home around 11.30pm, at which point they start the night with a stiff drink and a shot.
 Partygoers drain their drinks and head to the nightclubs around 1am, where it is possible to party until 10am the next morning.

 For those with a calmer, more cultural appetite, the nightlife in Seville can be just as satiating.
 Flamenco, a passionate mix of dance, music, and singing with roots reaching into Andalusia's Roma (gypsy) communities, is a firm favourite and must-see in the city.

 There are plenty of venues with regular tablao (performances); the Triana district caters to locals while options in Santa Cruz are more tourist-friendly, often offering a traditional Andalusian meal alongside the performance.
-Visit the central tourist bureau to schedule a slot for yourself and your family.

 For those who would rather forego Flamenco, Seville's opera house, Teatro de la Maestranza, attracts iconic celebrities and features big-name shows.
 Occasionally jazz and classical concerts also take place.

 Seville has everything from small, speciality shops to big, overbearing department stores.
 The area around Plaza Neuve is prime territory for anything chic and stylish, and the pedestrian thoroughfares of Calle Tetuan and Calle de las Sierpes are cluttered with opportunities to purchase some smart Spanish clothes or pay top dollar for haute couture.